bitcoinorghk/bitcoinhk.github.io/_posts/2015-09-08-buy-bitcoins-in-hong-kong.md

 ### In Person

-Buying bitcoins in person has become less and less popular in Hong Kong in the past years, and few traders are still willing to meet you in a coffee shop or library to sell you Bitcoins.
+As banks are more aggressively acting against Bitcoin companies, trading bitcoins in person has become more popular again in Hong Kong recently.
 The website [localbitcoins.com](https://localbitcoins.com/buy-bitcoins-online/hkd/ 18 listings) as well as the Android app [Mycelium](https://mycelium.com/lt/help.html) can be used to find people in Hong Kong to meet up with.
 If you just need a few dollars worth to 'try it out' or 'play with' or need help setting up or operating your wallet, you will likely find somebody to trade at the regular [Bitcoin meetups](http://www.meetup.com/Bitcoin-HK/).

-Historic fact: On Sunday, November 24, 2013 over 100 people met at the public area of Hysan Mall in Causeway Bay to trade and chat at an event "Satoshi Square".
-These events exist to highlight the peer-to-peer nature of Bitcoin and are still occasionally held at the Bitcoin meetup.
+Some OTC exchanges (see below) also deal with cash deposits and withdrawals.
+Clarify with your exchange or traders beforehand what currencies, notes and payment forms they accept.

 ### Bitcoin ATMs